So what’s my favorite sorrel recipe then?

-- Bring the sauce to a simmer and cook for 10 to 12 minutes over very low heat.
+Bring the sauce to a simmer and cook for 10 minutes over very low heat.
 Stir regularly.
 In the meantime cut the salmon in half.
 Season both pieces on all sides with pepper and salt.
-Pour the olive oil in non-stick pan and place it over medium-high heat.
-Once the oil is hot add the seasoned salmon.
+Pour the olive oil in non-stick pan and place it over medium-high heat until hot.
+Then add the seasoned salmon.

-- Brown the salmon in the oil on all sides until cooked the way you like it.
+Brown the salmon on all sides until cooked the way you like it.

-- Remove the salmon from the pan and cover with a piece of tinfoil for now.
-Add the strong mustard to the cream sauce.
+Remove the salmon from the pan and cover with a piece of tinfoil for now.
+Add the mustard to the cream sauce.